All Episodes

 That leaves it up to Trump.

-And whoever else in the Republican Party wants to join that effort.
+That leaves it up to Trump and the Trumpists and whoever else in the Republican Party wants to join that effort.

-All things considered, this is a very bad day for the Clinton campaign.
+One final pull quote from Chris Delizza: All things considered, this is a very bad day for the Clinton campaign.

 It's not the worst outcome, but it badly disrupts her attempts to move beyond the email server story as she seeks to unite the party in advance of the convention later this month.

-And it suggests the email issue will haunt her all the way through election day on November 8th.
+And it suggests the email issue will haunt her all the way through Election Day on November 8th.

 I'm not so sure.